What just happened in Malaysia?

 What happens now?

 On Thursday, Mr Najib said he accepted "the verdict of the people".

-But he also said the next prime minister would have to be someone who wins the trust of MPs.
+Mr Mahathir was sworn in as prime minister later that day.
+But it's not clear how long he'll stay.

-Mr Mahathir will almost certainly be that prime minister, but he has promised to hand over power in two years because - reminder - he is 92.
+As part of his campaign, he also said he would hand over power in two years because - reminder - he is 92.

-That might deliver another stunning twist, because that next prime minister could well be Anwar Ibrahim - another former ally of Mr Mahathir's who he kicked out of office.
+That might deliver another stunning twist, because the next prime minister could well be Anwar Ibrahim, who is currently in jail.

-Anwar Ibrahim is currently in jail for allegedly having sex with a male employee.
+Anwar was Mr Mahathir's deputy prime minister back in the late 1990s, but they fell out.
+Anwar became a powerful political opponent until he was jailed for abuse of power, then later convicted of sodomy.

+He has always said the charges were political, to stop him being a threat to the government and Mr Mahathir.